BharathiMadhu6/ProblemSolving/README.md

    2.4 Implementation of min heap
    2.5 To sort characters by frequency of occurence 2.6 To retrieve the top k elements

+3. Single Linked List
+   3.1 Delete a node in linked list
+   3.2 Basic operations of linked list (add at tail, add at head, print) 3.3 Merge two sorted linked lists
+   3.4 If palindrome
+   3.5 Reverse a linked list